 The average price for a one-bedroom apartment in the immediate area is \$1,800 per month.
 Dormitory facilities are not available.
+Institution does not assume any responsibility in assisting students in finding housing.

 California Distance Education Information

 All student work, including lessons or projects, will be evaluated or responded to within 72 hours of school's receipt of said work.